emontoya2/emontoya2.github.io/_pages/research.md

 ## Research Interest

-+ Environmental statistics -- development and application of statistical methods to environmental science
++ Environmental statistics -- development and application of statistical methods in the environmental sciences

 + Functional Data Analysis --  statistical analysis of data samples consisting of random functions or surfaces

++ Computational statistics -- development and application of computational and graphical approaches to solving statistical problems.

 + Data mining methods -- analysis of observational data to find unsuspected relationships